johnehunt/Bowling-Ball-Kata/README.md

 # kata
-A repository of TDD Katas
+A repository for a bowling ball game TDD implementation.